jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 *First come the exits a and b, and then come the entrances c, d and e.*

 An idea is to put the access mark in the section between the exits and entrances.
-The access mark would then be placed in front of the border that may first be entered.
+The access mark might then be placed in front of the border that may first be entered.

-If the part of the line between exits and entrances would go out of view then perhaps the access mark might be placed where still visible.
+If the part of the line between exits and entrances might go out of view then perhaps the access mark might be placed where still visible.
 It could be placed in front of the last border in view that might be entered or exited:

 ![](images/Basic%20Diagram%20Elements.035.png)